-The nomenclature related to the different line typologies has been made clear by defining the concept of DCL, and a measurement procedure set up starting from the simple case of the single circuit line, considering then that of a DCL, and finally taking in consideration a system of independent lines.
-In the cases where P and Q are not available, or when considering independent lines, it is evident how the aid of specific software computation can become fundamental.
+The nomenclature related to the different line typologies has been made clear by defining the concept of double circuit line, and a measurement procedure set up starting from the simple case of the single circuit line, considering then that of a double circuit line, and finally taking in consideration a system of independent lines.
+In the cases where P and Q are not available, or when considering independent lines, it is evidenced how the aid of specific software computation can become fundamental.
 The alternative is to resort to a continuous area monitor station.
 The purpose of the present study is to point out how inappropriate it is to hazard statistic previsions on independent lines starting from a mere measurement of magnetic induction.